ldoolitt/vhd2vl/README.txt

   sensitive.
 If you're sloppy with case in the original VHDL, the resulting Verilog will have compile-time warnings or errors.
 See the comments about vhd2vl-2.1 in the changes file.

+Doesn't necessarily get clock edge sensitivities right if there is more than one clock in the list

+Totally broken handling of text in generic mappings, as Xilinx is wont to use for their primitives and wrappers